-- No sooner than January 1, 2023, and upon receiving approval from DHCS, county BHPs, DMC counties, and DMC-ODS counties (collectively, "Medi-Cal behavioral health delivery systems") shall provide, or arrange for the provision of, qualifying mobile crisis services in accordance with the requirements set forth in the BHIN 23-025. - The County of San Diego has contracted with current system of care providers to provide these services and align with the requirements outlines in the BHIN.
+No sooner than January 1, 2023, and upon receiving approval from DHCS, county MHPs, DMC counties, and DMC-ODS counties (collectively, "Medi-Cal behavioral health delivery systems") shall provide, or arrange for the provision of, qualifying mobile crisis services in accordance with the requirements set forth in the BHIN 23-025.

+The County of San Diego has contracted with current system of care providers to provide these services and align with the requirements outlines in the BHIN.
 All mobile crisis teams, regardless of delivery system, shall meet the same requirements.
-The County of San Diego has implemented a fully integrated approach across both the mental health and SUD delivery systems. - Mobile crisis services are provided by a multidisciplinary mobile crisis team at the location where the member is experiencing the behavioral health crisis.
-Locations may include, but are not limited to, the member's home, school, or workplace, on the street, or where a member socializes. - Mobile crisis services shall be available to beneficiaries experiencing behavioral health crises 24 hours a day, 7 days a week, and 365 days a year.
-Mobile crisis teams shall meet the standards outlined in BHIN 23-025. - Mobile crisis response teams shall arrive at the community-based location where a crisis occurs in a timely manner (2 42 U.S.C. § 1396w-6(b)(2)(C); CMS, SHO #21-008, (Dec.
+The County of San Diego has implemented a fully integrated approach across both the mental health and SUD delivery systems.

+Mobile crisis services are provided by a multidisciplinary mobile crisis team at the location where the beneficiary is experiencing the behavioral health crisis.
+Locations may include, but are not limited to, the beneficiary's home, school, or workplace, on the street, or where a beneficiary socializes.
+Mobile crisis services shall be available to beneficiaries experiencing behavioral health crises 24 hours a day, 7 days a week, and 365 days a year.
+Mobile crisis teams shall meet the standards outlined in BHIN 23-025.

+Mobile crisis response teams shall arrive at the community-based location where a crisis occurs in a timely manner (2 42 U.S.C. § 1396w-6(b)(2)(C); CMS, SHO #21-008, (Dec.
 28, 2021) p.
 7).
-Specifically, mobile crisis teams shall arrive within sixty (60) minutes of the member being determined to require mobile crisis services in urban and within one hundred and twenty (120) minutes in rural areas. - Each service encounter shall cover the following service components: - Initial face-to-face crisis assessment; - Mobile crisis response;
+Specifically, mobile crisis teams shall arrive:

+• Within 60 minutes of the beneficiary being determined to require mobile crisis services in urban and within 120 minutes in rural areas.

+Each service encounter shall cover the following service components: